Antoine-Bergerault/Dynamic-image-loader/README.md

-# Awesome-image-loader
+# Dynamic-image-loader

-## Lazy-loading based web component for image delivering and UX improvement
+## Lazy-loading based web component for image delivery and UX improvement

 This code provides a web component to help you deliver images faster on your webpage.
 By distributing images only when the user needs it, page performance is improved.